igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-Lack of return value for the ERC20 `approve`/`transfer`/`transferFrom` functions.
+Incorrect return values for ERC20 functions.
 A contract compiled with solidity > 0.4.22 interacting with these functions will fail to execute them, as the return value is missing.

 ### Exploit Scenario: